Why People Who Love Animals Make Better Partners

 9. They’re often more playful and don’t take themselves too seriously.

 Anyone who’s spent time with animals knows that life’s too short not to have a bit of fun.
-This playful attitude often carries over into their relationships.
+Such a playful attitude often carries over into their relationships.
 Animal lovers are more likely to inject a sense of humour and levity into daily life.
 They’re not afraid to be silly or goofy with their partners, which can help keep the spark alive in long-term relationships.
-This doesn’t mean they’re immature; rather, they understand the value of laughter and play in maintaining a healthy bond.
+They’re not immature, though; rather, they understand the value of laughter and play in maintaining a healthy bond.
 It’s like having your own personal comedian who also happens to be great at cuddling.

 10. They’re typically more attuned to other people’s needs.

 Caring for animals requires a keen awareness of their needs, even when they can’t express them verbally.
-This attentiveness often extends to their human relationships.
+That attentiveness often extends to their human relationships.
 Animal lovers are often more observant partners, picking up on subtle cues and anticipating their partner’s needs.
 They’re the type to notice when you’re having a rough day and surprise you with your favourite takeaway or a hot bath.
-This heightened awareness can make for a more supportive and nurturing relationship dynamic.
+Being more aware can make for a more supportive and nurturing relationship dynamic.

 11. They often have a strong sense of commitment.